pen-lang/pen/doc/src/references/language/built-ins.md

 ### `debug`

 It prints a debug message given as an argument if a `PEN_DEBUG` environment variable is set.

-Note that the implementation of this function is platform-dependant and can change among different system packages.
+Note that the implementation of this function can change among different system packages. **You may note even see any messages with system packges whose systems do not have any consoles.**

 ```pen
 \(message string) none